About Us

 Adolescent and College Age Youth | General Adult | Women's Mental Health Psychiatrist | Addiction Psychiatry

 Dr. Alicia Halbert is a board-certified adult psychiatrist specializing in adolescents and young adults (13+), women’s mental health, and addiction psychiatry.
-She provides patient-centered, trauma-informed care for adults’ individuals navigating mood, anxiety, and life-transition challenges.
+She provides patient-centered, trauma-informed care for individuals navigating mood, anxiety, and life-transition challenges.
+She has a special interest in adolescent and young adult psychiatry, focusing on the developmental and emotional needs that emerge during this stage.

-Dr. Halbert assesses and treats general adult patients for a wide range of psychiatric concerns, including depression, anxiety, bipolar spectrum disorders, OCD, trauma-related disorders, ADHD, and early psychosis.
+Dr. Halbert assesses and treats general patients for a wide range of psychiatric concerns, including depression, anxiety, bipolar spectrum disorders, OCD, trauma-related disorders, ADHD, and early psychosis.
+Her approach with adolescents and young adults emphasizes emotional regulation, identity development and independence goals, academic stressors and executive functioning/ADHD needs

-She earned her medical degree from Western University of Health Sciences in Los Angeles and completed her adult psychiatry residency at the University of Arizona College of Medicine – Tucson.
+She earned her medical degree from Western University of Health Sciences in Los Angeles and completed her psychiatry residency at the University of Arizona College of Medicine – Tucson.
 Dr. Halbert is a member of Postpartum Support International.

 Outside of work, she enjoys spending time with her family, traveling, and reading.